nogicoder/farcry/README.md

 ## Introduction

 [Far Cry is a first-person shooter (FPS) video game](https://www.youtube.com/watch?v=Cz3vGM08S7Q&has_verified=1) with amazing graphics, developed by Crytek and published by Ubisoft.
-The game was released in 2004 for Microsoft Windows.
-The game was a huge commercial success.
+The game was released in 2004 for Microsoft Windows and was a huge commercial success.
 Ubisoft closed the online servers almost 12 years later.

 Far Cry features several [multiplayer modes](https://www.youtube.com/watch?v=GaFM0uWAzh0) in which players basically score points by killing other players.
-One of these multiplayer modes is deathmatch, also known as free for all (FFA), which goals is to kill (or frag, from the military term) as many other players as possible within a limited period of time.
+One of these multiplayer modes is deathmatch, also known as free for all (FFA), where the goal is to kill (or frag, from the military term) as many other players as possible within a limited period of time.
 Basically, everything that moves SHOULD be killed… :)

 ## Multiplayer FFA Session

 Players can join an online multiplayer session by connecting to a Far Cry server.
-A session starts for a configurable limited period of time, such as for instance 30 minutes, during which each player try their best to seek and kill other players.
+A session starts for a configurable limited period of time, for example: 30 minutes, during which each player tries their best to seek out and kill other players.

-When the limited period of time expires, the game stops and it displays the results of the match as a ordered leaderboard with the number of kills and deaths per player, and the efficiency of each player:
+When the limited period of time expires, the game stops and it displays the results of the match as an ordered leaderboard with the number of kills and deaths per player, and the efficiency of each player:

 ![Multiplayer Match Session Leaderboard](farcry_multiplayer-match-session-leaderboard.jpg)